danielloader/kubernetes-sdlc/docs/implementation/change-promotion.md

 While there is not a hard and fast definition in this area a good starting point is treating an application as a standalone deployable stack that delivers a service to a customer or user.

+!!! tip

-> **NOTE:** _It is entirely possible to have nested HelmRelease objects in flux, as the controller listens cluster-wide for objects.
-This means you can have an "application" that is just a collection of HelmRelease and HelmRepository objects that bring in smaller components and cohabitate them into a single namespace and have a parent object to allow full deletion cleanly of a stack._
+    It is entirely possible to have nested HelmRelease objects in flux, as the controller listens cluster-wide for objects.
+This means you can have an "application" that is just a collection of HelmRelease and HelmRepository objects that bring in smaller components and cohabitate them into a single namespace and have a parent object to allow full deletion cleanly of a stack.

 In this repository there is the fluxCD default testing helm chart `podinfo` as an example of deploying a chart from another repository.